Honky Tonk Freeway: Critical response

 The film received generally negative reviews upon release, and was pulled from theatres after just one week.
 Variety wrote: "The overriding question about EMI's Honky Tonk Freeway is why anyone should want to spend over $25m. on a film as devoid of any basic humorous appeal...[Its] long-term commercial appeal appears to be almost nil."

 Some have argued that the film can be viewed as a satire on the American way of life, and this contributed to its unfavorable critical reception at the time.
-Janet Maslin of The New York Times remarked that the film was "so uneven that it incorporates both a strain of bawdy humor (which is markedly unfunny) and some touches reminiscent of late 1950's to early 60's Disney.
+Janet Maslin of The New York Times remarked that the film was "so uneven that it incorporates both a strain of bawdy humor (which is markedly unfunny) and some touches reminiscent of late 1950s to early 60s Disney.
 (The people of Ticlaw sometimes seem on the verge of inventing Flubber.)
 The cast is good, but there's no one here who can do much to hold the movie together.
 Hume Cronyn and Jessica Tandy are on hand as an advertising man and his alcoholic wife, who declares proudly that her husband invented bad breath.
 Geraldine Page and Deborah Rush play a mother superior and a novice who won't stay a novice for long.
 And Paul Jabara gives the most obvious nod to Nashville, as a songwriter whose music is awful.
 Nashville had good songs that were a whole lot better, and bad songs that were a whole lot worse."

 "I thought it was the funniest movie I'd ever made," said Schlesinger shortly after the reviews came out.
 "I'm surprised at the hostility...I think it's been misperceived.
 The [critical] tone is, 'How dare he?
 These characters are all monsters.'
 I'm amazed they find it misanthropic.
-I think whats happened is American comedy lately is either immensely middle class or very 'gaggy' with a lot of mugging...I couldn't make a 'gag' comedy."
+I think what's happened is American comedy lately is either immensely middle class or very 'gaggy' with a lot of mugging...I couldn't make a 'gag' comedy."